Longtan Dam

 Longtan Dam (龙滩大坝 (龍灘大壩, Lóngtān Dàbà)) is a large roller-compacted concrete (RCC) gravity dam on the Hongshui River in Tian'e County of the Guangxi Zhuang Autonomous Region, China, a tributary of the Xi River and the Pearl River.

 The dam is 216.2 m high and 849 m long; it is the tallest of its type in the world.
 The dam is intended for hydroelectric power production, flood control and navigation.
 The dam contains seven surface spillways, two bottom outlets and an underground power station.
 The Longtan ship lift, part of the dam complex, will be the tallest ship lift system in the world.

 Construction

-The dam was planned in the 1950s, but preliminary construction (roads, bridges, river diversion) did not begin until 1940s.
+The dam was planned in the 1950s, but preliminary construction (roads, bridges, river diversion) did not begin until the 1940s.
 Formal construction began on the project July 1, 2001, and the river was diverted by November 2003.
 A total of 20000000 m3 of material were excavated from the dam site.
 Impounding of the 27270000000 m3 reservoir began in 2006, and the dam's first of three operational hydroelectric generating units was testing May 2007.
 In 2009, the last generator became operational and the installed capacity increased to 6,426 MW, its annual generation is estimated at 18.7 TWh.

 A pair of tunnels diverted the river around the site of the dam, during construction.